-Description Key mitigations Year-on-year change • The Group places significant reliance on its IT systems.
-Any significant The Group continues to improve impact to the confidentiality, integrity or availability of systems and its IT Disaster Recovery controls information, whether caused by internal or external factors (such as a to ensure that any disruptions do cyber-attack or non-compliant hardware or software) would have a not cause prolonged outage of serious impact on the Group's operations, its financial position, and systems.
-This is supplemented would result in significant reputational damage, impacting clients and with a dedicated Business their perception of the Group.
-Continuity team which maintains the Group's Business Continuity and Crisis Management Plans.
+The Group places significant reliance on its IT systems.
+Any significant impact to the confidentiality, integrity or availability of systems and information, whether caused by internal or external factors (such as a cyber-attack or non-compliant hardware or software) would have a serious impact on the Group's operations, its financial position, and would result in significant reputational damage, impacting clients and their perception of the Group.